 |Identifiers||General (All products except Credit2B, BPN.
 BBD,Marketing):|

-– To maintain or service accounts for our Customers, providing customer service to our Customers, to process or fulfill orders and transactions, to verify customer information, to process payments, and to provide our Products and Solutions to our Customers;
+– To maintain or service accounts for our Customers, providing customer service to our Customers, to process or fulfill orders and transactions including ACH or wire transfers, to verify customer information, to process payments, and to provide our Products and Solutions to our Customers;

 – To detect security incidents, to protect our systems against malicious, deceptive, fraudulent, or illegal activities, and to prosecute those responsible for those activities;